 Click here for more information about the GLG Map Server.

-other GIS data with an exceptional level of details.
+variety of other GIS data with an exceptional level of

 The map server automatically switches layers based on the layers' zoom thresholds and the current zoom factor, and it uses a tile cache for faster rendering.

-data will always appear crisp and precise
+data will always appear crisp and precise regardless

-regardless of the resolution of the image.
-The vector data
+of the resolution of the image.
+The vector data is ideal for

-is ideal for representing elements such as cities, towns, roads
+representing elements such as cities, towns, roads and

 The image displays the Digital Chart of the World (DCW, VMAP0) vector data overlayed on top of the NASA's Visible Earth raster image.

-complete set of GIS data for the entire US down to the street
+GIS data for the entire US down to the street level details.

 The Map Server's label layout negotiation ensures that labels do not obscure each other, and that labels with higher priority are not obscured by less significant labels.

-insufficient or detailed satellite imagery is available for a
+insufficient or detailed satellite imagery is available for

 The NASA's Visible Earth raster data shown in the image are projected on the fly to the orthographic projection to display the globe.

-can be easily added on top of the map display.
-The Toolkit handles real-time updates of icon positions,
+easily added on top of the map display.
+The Toolkit handles

 Click here for more CCT application images.